-Participants do not need outdoor or disability experience, but do need a willingness to engage all of these.
-Participants must also be willing to lodge, eat, and work together for two weeks, to participate in group activities and spend extended time in the natural world (hiking and working outside), to “get dirty” through manual activity like gardening, weeding, and other service work, and to interact closely with diverse people of all abilities.
+Participants do not need disability, outdoor, or horticulture experience, but do need a willingness to engage all of these.
+Participants must also be willing to lodge, eat, and work together for two weeks, to participate in group activities and spend time in the natural world (working or walking outside), to “get dirty” through manual activity, like gardening, planting, harvesting, or other such work, and to interact closely with diverse people of all abilities.

 - Camphill Community: Camphill is part of a global network of communities.
 Camphill CA is a community for adults with developmental disabilities and of all abilities who seek to live out a vision of community that involves relationships of mutual respect, ongoing education, meaningful work, and natural circles of support.
 Their mission is to create a community that supports all individual abilities and recognizes the dignity and potential of every person.
 Residents of Camphill California are dedicated to caring for the land using organic and biodynamic practices.
 During the long growing season, they tend to six properties of land and gardens.
 One of their main day activities is gardening, as well as producing and processing herbs.

 - Common Roots Farm: This is an urban, organic farm where people with and without disabilities grow healthy food and build community.
 The farm offers horticulture and farm skills training, internships for people with developmental disabilities, environmental and gardening education, and micro-enterprise opportunities on a four-acre urban organic farm.
 We will also work with a related organization called Costal Haven Families.

-- Henry Cowell Redwoods State Park: We will visit and volunteer at Henry Cowell Redwoods SP and its 40-acre grove of old-growth redwood trees, within its 4,650 acres of forest and open space, which helped inspire the efforts to preserve California’s redwoods.
+- Henry Cowell Redwoods State Park: We will also spend a day at Henry Cowell Redwoods SP and its grove of old-growth redwood trees, within its 4,650 acres of forest and open space, which helped inspire the efforts to preserve California’s redwoods.

-Format: This is a five-week program in Summer Session 1 2022.
+Format: This is a five-week program in Summer Session 1.
 The first two weeks of the program will utilize remote instruction.
-Weeks 3 and 4 will be the in-person, on-site experience in Santa Cruz, CA, July 10 – July 23.
-Week 5 will conclude in remote format when final assignments and exams will be due.
+Weeks 3 and 4 will be the in-person, on-site experience in Santa Cruz, CA. Week 5 will conclude in remote format when final assignments and exams will be due.